-Structural Engineering Award of Excellence: Vancouver House, Vancouver
+Structural Engineering Award Winner: Vancouver House, Vancouver

 Glotman Simpson Consulting Engineers, Vancouver